 - The proven ability to maintain confidentiality and practice discretion.

 - Strong commitment to the foundation's vision and values with the ability to demonstrate that commitment in daily interactions.

-- Ability to take initiative to achieve results.
+- Ability to apply high attention to details.

-Kresge is proud to be an Equal Employment Opportunity and Affirmative Action employer and strongly encourages applications from people of color, persons with disabilities, women, and LGBT applicants.
+Kresge is proud to be an Equal Employment Opportunity employer and strongly encourages applications from people of color, persons with disabilities, women, and LGBTQ+ applicants.
 We do not discriminate based upon race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, status as an individual with a disability or other applicable legally protected characteristics.